-Itching for new help for eczema: Recently identified immune cells possible therapeutic targetJanuary 30th, 2013 in Immunology /
+Itching for new help for eczema: Recently identified immune cells possible therapeutic targetJanuary 30, 2013 in Medicine & Health / Immunology

 Researchers have identified a previously unknown critical role for a recently identified immune cell population in the progression of atopic dermatitis.
 The team found an accumulation of innate lymphoid cells in the active lesions of patients with atopic dermatitis, and in mice, they showed that ILCs contribute to disease progression.
 These studies suggest innate lymphoid cells may be a new therapeutic target in treating the development and severity of atopic dermatitis.